ydb-platform/ydb/ydb/docs/en/core/integrations/visualization/finebi.md

 ## Creating a chart {#create-chart}

 Let's create a sample chart with the dataset from the `episodes` table that is described in the [YQL tutorial](../../dev/yql-tutorial/index.md).
+Among other things, this tutorial covers how to [create](../../dev/yql-tutorial/create_demo_tables.md) this table and [populate it with data](../../dev/yql-tutorial/fill_tables_with_data.md).

 The table contains the following columns:
 * series_id